OpenUnison/openunison.github.io/docs/documentation/naas.md

 ![Open Approvals](/assets/images/manual/naas/approvals-review.png)

-Click on **Review** on an approval, and the review screen will appear:
+Click on **Act On Request** on an approval, and the review screen will appear:

 ![Review Approval](/assets/images/manual/naas/approval-review.png)